• You are currently seeing the hobby gardeners view

 Over 5 years

-The information on maintaining germination capacity is based on our experience.
-Most of our seeds in Bingenheim are stored at a temperature of 16 °C and a humidity of approx. 35 %, while more sensitive species are stored at a temperature of 12 °C and a humidity of 30 %.
+• Most of our seed in Bingenheim is stored at a temperature of 16 °C and a relative humidity of approximately 35%.
+More sensitive species are stored at 12 °C and a relative humidity of around 30%.

 Good to know